awais-webs67/AI-Slide-Generation-SaaS-Platform-Development/BEGINNER_COMPLETE_GUIDE.md

 # 🎓 Complete Beginner's Guide to AI Slides Platform
-## From Zero to Running Application on Your Laptop
+## From Zero to Running Full-Stack Application

 ---